ISO 20022 Standard Maintenance Process

-Change requests must be sent to the Registration Authority at firstname.lastname@example.org.
+Change requests must be submitted to the Registration Authority via the e-form that is available on the e-Requests page.
 The RA checks each change request for completeness and conformance to the change request template.

 When the change request is valid (that is, conforming to the change request template), the RA returns a positive acknowledgement to the submitter, publishes the change request in the Catalogue of change requests and forwards it to the Standards Evaluation Group (SEG) which had approved the current version of the identified ISO 20022 messages.